How Timber Is Measured: A Practical Guide for Buyers and Builders

 Cubic Meters (m³)

 In many countries, timber is sold by volume using cubic meters.
 This method is common for rough-sawn lumber, structural timber, and bulk orders.
-It's the most accurate way to measure timber regardless of piece dimensions.
+It's the most accurate way to measure timber regardless of piece dimensions, since it accounts for the full three-dimensional space the wood occupies.
+If you're ordering a large load for framing, this is almost certainly how you'll see it priced.

 Example: A beam measuring 4 meters long, 0.2 meters wide, and 0.1 meters thick equals 0.08 cubic meters (4 × 0.2 × 0.1 = 0.08 m³).